How to Install a Manual Transfer Switch for a Generator

 - What is the main difference between a generator interlock kit and a generator manual transfer switch?

-- A generator manual transfer switch isolates a few pre-selected critical circuits into a separate subpanel, allowing only those circuits to be powered by the generator.
-A generator interlock kit is a simpler mechanical device that sits on your main panel and prevents the main breaker and a generator back-feed breaker from being on at the same time, allowing you to power any circuit in your panel, provided you manually manage the load.
+- A generator manual transfer switch isolates pre‑selected critical circuits into a separate switching assembly, allowing only those circuits to be powered by the generator.
+A generator interlock kit is a mechanical device that prevents the main breaker and a generator back‑feed breaker from being on at the same time; it allows powering circuits in the panel provided the user manages loads to stay within the generator capacity.

 - How does a transfer switch for generator handle a non-separately derived system?